 Auberge Kibalaou

-You can walk from the hotel to Diembering, which will take around one and a half hours.
-You'll feel like Robinson Crusoe exploring wild landscapes with vultures hovering over you, and a stray dog following you until you get back to the hotel.
+You can walk from the hotel to Diembering, which will take around 1.5 hour.
+You'll feel like Robinson Crusoé exploring wild landscapes with vultures hovering over you, and a friendly stray dog will probably join you until you get back to the hotel.

 Keur Racine